ctcutler/accounts/README.md

 - Make number of layers shown on income and expenses charts adjustable
 - add loading indicator to data file load
 - Figure out why the net worth chart has no liabilities at all in first 5 months
+- Come up with ways to track progress to 4x by 40, 6x by 50, 8x by 60 goals (that's net worth == N x salary)